Office of the Registrar

 5. Limits and Exclusions, described under the Standard Major (5), also apply to the Minor.

-A. Standard Major in History for class of 2024 and after
+A. Standard Major in History for the Class of 2024 and after

 Requirements: